eyobodega/Simulate-MMU/README.md

 ### Details
 Your program will read a file containing several 32-bit integer numbers that represent logical addresses.
-However, you need only be concerned with 16- bit addresses, so you must mask the rightmost 16 bits of each logical address.
+However, you need only be concerned with 16-bit addresses, so you must mask (i.e., ignore) the highest 16 bits of each logical address.
-These 16 bits are divided into (1) an 8-bit page number and (2) an 8-bit page offset.
+The lowest 16 bits are divided into (1) an 8-bit page number and (2) an 8-bit page offset.
 Hence, the addresses are structured as shown as:

 <!-- ![Virtual Address](./figs/address.png) -->